completed

 “The support from EET is about building strong relationships with organisations across the EET Partner Network to develop impactful interventions.
 Being part of the network makes us greater than the sum of our parts.
 It has been invaluable as we develop our work on STEM pathways into sustainable careers supporting disadvantaged young people.”

-Rae Tooth, CEO of Villiers Park Educational Trust 2018 – 2022
+Rae Tooth, CEO of Villiers Park Educational Trust between 2018 – 2022

 Although this project was not specific to the life or natural sciences, the learnings are applicable across the portfolio of educational programmes within the EET Partner Network.
 These learnings help to ensure that equality of access underpins EET funding of educational interventions and deliverables going forward.